Called to care

 How do you think your patients and their families would describe you and your bedside manner?

-A few days ago, a family member of one of my patients told me that my smile and personality were very uplifting.
+A family member of one of my patients once told me that my smile and personality were very uplifting.
 Going to work as a nurse is just like going to work at every other job.
 You may feel tired that day, or you may have other issues you are dealing with that affect your attitude at work.
 I try very hard each day when I drive in to work to use that time to pray for my patients and families.
 I try to come to work with a positive attitude, despite what may be going on in my personal life.
 I can’t imagine what it would be like to have a sick child in the hospital, but I do know that I would want a caretaker with an uplifting presence and a warm spirit.

 What are your dreams for your nursing career?